How to Create a Culture of Clean for Your Fitness Facility

 4. Take an inventory and stock up on necessary cleaning supplies.

-Do you have all of the cleaning supplies needed for daily rounds, nightly scrub downs, and for members to use at their stations?
-Chances are, you will probably need to add more supplies to your stockroom, especially when it comes to disinfectant wipes or sprays for equipment.
-We’ve created a list of must-have cleaning supplies to make sure you have in stock before opening your fitness center doors.
+Do you have all of the commercial cleaning supplies needed for daily rounds, nightly scrub downs, and for members to use at their stations?
+Chances are, you will probably need to add more supplies to your stockroom, especially when it comes to gym disinfectant wipes or sprays for equipment.
+We’ve created a list of must-have cleaning supplies and gym disinfectants to make sure you have them in stock before opening your fitness center doors.

 Keep in mind that reopening doesn’t mean that we are back to our pre-COVID normal.
 Stay up-to-date on new developments and make adjustments accordingly.
 Find additional resources on the CDC website regarding communication, worker safety, and cleaning and disinfecting guidance, and through fitness industry resources such as IHRSA's Coronavirus updates and AFS's Reopening Guidelines.